ssvlabs/SIPs/sips/constant_qbft_timeout.md

 As a mitigation, we use a quick timeout period where `T=2s`.
 Once a threshold round was reached the timeout becomes exponential `T=T*Threshold + X^Round`

+**Stop For Catchup**
+To enjoy both the benefits of a constant timeouts and the catch property we introduce a stop for catchup mechanism.
+A node will progress through the rounds (via timeout) until it hits round r.
+At round r it will bump to r+1 but will not start a timeout clock.
+Instead, it will wait for 2f+1 round change messages for round r+1 **OR** f+1 round change messages for round higher than r+1.

+1) R <= r, open timeout clock
+2) R > r, wait for 2f+1 round change messages to open timeout clock.
+Timout to r+2 as usual.
+3) R > r+1, repeat point
+4) Received f+1 round change for R > r, process partial round change quorum

 **Specification**

 `8` is used as the quick timeout threshold, allowing the nodes to have a `16s` window for finalizing the duty before quick timeout period is over.